-Parents leave the site after drop off / pick up.
-Any teacher / staff conversations are kept to a minimum otherwise staff arrange to phone / email the parent at an agreed time.
-Any review meetings (PEP / EHCP) will take place via live video messaging.
-Pre-planned parent meetings will be limited to one adult per household at any meetings and will be held in the ASC room with shield or screen; the room is cleaned before and after each use.
-A maximum of 3 persons in any meeting.
-All parent / staff meetings will be virtual or by phone call Increased numbers of staff and pupils is managed carefully through the staggered start and end of day times.
-There are 2m marked floor markings around all school corridors and furniture has been removed to widen corridors and rest rooms, e.g. the staff room.
-Toilets are allocated to specific groups and bubbles and are cleaned midmorning and after lunch.
 Pupil movement is supervised by adult and only at allocated times along agreed routes.
 Only one bubble is allowed to use the corridor at any one time.
 Pupil movement around school is restricted - pupils must have a pink permission pass to walk to the office areas.
 Pupils know that they wait in a designated spot if the toilet is in use - only 1 child is allowed within the area at any one time.
 This will be monitored by adults to ensure children learn and embed this protocol quickly.
-Gatherings or mixing of staff or parents are not allowed unless specifically risk assessed.
-Regular reminders via the weekly staff bulletin and parent newsletter - also verbal reminders from SLT or teachers Staff Staff should maintain Public Health guidance of 2m wherever possible.
+Staff Staff should maintain Public Health guidance of 2m wherever possible.
 If reduced to 1m as long as mitigations are in place, e.g. not face to face or wearing PPE (face covering doesn't count) or a Perspex screen in place.
 The priority is always to try to maintain 2m social distancing, but where this cannot be achieved, regular hand washing/cleaning and good respiratory hygiene are also important for both staff and pupils.
 Schools coronavirus (COVID-19) operational guidance (publishing.service.gov.uk) Staff are regularly reminded to maintain PHE guidance of 2m wherever possible.
 Where this cannot be maintained, staff will follow PHE 1m+ guidance to mitigate the risk, e.g. not face to face, wearing PPE and where possible a Perspex screen in place.
 Staff are also reminded to continue regular hand washing/cleaning and good respiratory hygiene for both themselves and the pupils in their care.
 The priority is always to try to maintain 2m social distancing, but where this cannot be achieved, regular hand washing/cleaning and good respiratory hygiene are also important for both staff and pupils.
 Staff numbers are limited in corridors, rooms and staff rooms and should not exceed the maximum expectation.
 Staff meetings will continue to take place on zoom or outdoors / studio where 2m spacing can be maintained between adults.
 All staff meetings will be virtual.
-April 19th - No CEV staff Supply staff advised of C19 control measures.
+Only bubble teams may meet face to face - this will be within a well-ventilated room with face coverings, 2m+ spacing.
+Staff may only mix with colleagues from within their bubble - teacher / TA and MSA.
+All other staff must maintain 2metres + at all times including in corridors and break rooms.
+Supply staff advised of C19 control measures.
 CEV staff and pregnant staff (28 weeks+) are required to work remotely and must not attend site.
-Recorded staff briefings and weekly staff bulletins reinforce control measures.
-Kitchen staff work in teams - no more than 2 persons allowed in the kitchen at one time.
-Serve food from hall.
+Full staff briefing on 4.3.21 and weekly staff bulletins reinforce control measures.
+April 19 th - No CEV staff Premises related matters Changes to building use being safe for pupils & staff - e.g. storage, one-way systems, floor tape.
+Review whole school risk assessment (RA22 or equivalent), to ensure control measures remain suitable and in place.
+Update risk assessments to include any changes that have been necessary (e.g. handwashing, one-way systems, allocation of specific classrooms) and this must include curriculum risk assessments where necessary.
+New storage installed summer 20 - PE and ASC storage.